-Encourage Cook County Commissioners and the Cities of Adel, Cecil, Lenox, and Sparks to participate in the South Central Area Regional Radio System, which is a 700-800 megahertz radio system for all first responders in the county.
-Identify funding sources for this multi-county
+Radio System, which is a 700-800 megahertz radio system for all first responders in the county.
+Identify funding sources for this multi-county regional radio system through state and federal grants.

 The above needs, opportunities, and policies have been used to inform an action plan for the promotion of the deployment of broadband services into unserved and underserved areas of Cook County and the Cities of Adel, Cecil, Lenox, and Sparks.
 The specific action items in the action plan are listed below, and are cross-listed in the Community Work Programs of the appropriate jurisdictions (see Section 7).